cisco/webex-assistant-sdk/README.md

 ## Requirements

 In order to follow the examples in this guide, we'll need to install the SDK and its dependencies.
-Right now the SDK works with Python 3.7 and above.
-Note that if you want to build a `MindMeld Skill` as shown later in the guide you will have to use either Python 3.7 or 3.8, since those are the only supported versions for the `MindMeld Library`.
+Right now the SDK works with Python 3.8 and above.
+Note that if you want to build a `MindMeld Skill` as shown later in the guide you will have to use Python 3.8, since that is the only supported version for the `MindMeld Library`.

 ### Installing the SDK